 2. ON YOUR BIKE

-A lot of people actually despise walking, but if you’re going on a short trip, less than a mile, then why not enjoy some fresh air and get them steps in by walking.
-Physical exercise is great for both your physical and mental health and also provides you with a lovely break from those every day fast-paced activities.
+A lot of people actually despise walking, but if you're going on a short trip, less than a mile, then why not enjoy some fresh air and get the steps in by walking.
+Physical exercise is great for both your physical and mental health and also provides you with a lovely break from those everyday fast-paced activities.

 4. HOP FOR A CAR SHARE